Energy score

 Clean-energy readiness, grid resilience, and solar or efficiency opportunity signals.

 New York has serious clean-energy ambition and infrastructure complexity, with resilience shaped by coastal risk and dense demand.
+Energy in New York scores 82/100, placing it in the strong group of the indexed set.

 Clean-energy readiness, grid resilience, and solar or efficiency opportunity signals.